 Most of the workers don’t know English, and they stay in small groups – often outside of town, miles off the last paved road.
 Few locals are even aware they’re there, except the growers who hire them.

 Constant mobility and low wages, along with cultural and language barriers, can make it tough for migrant workers to receive health care.
 “Everything about their lives is uncertain,” said Suzanne Gladney, founder and executive director of the nonprofit Migrant Farmworkers Assistance Fund (MFAF).
 It is especially difficult for those battling an ongoing illness.
-“We see people with chronic diseases that arrive who have been three to five months without the medication for it.
+“We see people with chronic diseases who arrive and have been three to five months without the medication for it.
 They know what they have; they know what they need.
 But they haven’t been anyplace where they could access it.
-Those things that need consistent follow-up are really hard for people that are constantly on the move.”
+Those things that need consistent follow-up are really hard for people who are constantly on the move.”

 MFAF, based in Kansas City, is determined to bridge that gap.
 Working with health care providers, including Lafayette County’s Health Care Collaborative (HCC) of Rural Missouri and its Live Well Community Health Centers, they serve nearly 500 permanent and temporary apple pickers.

-Staff members meet with migrant farmworkers when they first arrive at orchards in late summer to determine their eligibility for public benefits, for medical and dental services, and to complete school enrollment forms.
+Staff members meet with migrant farm workers when they first arrive at orchards in late summer to determine their eligibility for public benefits, for medical and dental services, and to complete school enrollment forms.
 This outreach translates into a variety of helps, including:

 ● Evening medical clinics

 ● Access to English as a Second Language classes